CodingMarkus/Epistaro/doc/dev/CStyleGuideCheatsheet.md

 - No braces for single-statement branches (unless broken).
 - Use braces for multi-statement branches.
 - Multi-line conditions: ) on last line, { on next line.
+- In do-while loops, break the while keyword as you would break a function call.
 - do { } while — break while like function call.
 - One line may contain two statements only if second is control flow.
 - Prefer early returns.
 - goto only for cleanup.
 - switch: indent case and body.
 Use { } unless simple single-line.
 - Each case ends with break/return/goto.
-Fallthrough requires comment.
+- Fallthrough requires comment or the use of a fallthrough statement.
 - return only one value; if expression, wrap in ( ).

 9. Expressions and Operators